marco-fracassi-milkman/datomic-blog/README.md

 Create a schema for the blog posts with title and body.

 __Step 1__
 Write a function that can retrieve a blog post key by title.
-Assume that title is univoc.
+Assume that title is unique.

 __Step 2__
 Write a function that can retrieve all blog post keys with a given string in the title.